mariefoxall/m1-1-htmlcss--html/workshop/exercise-1/1-questions.md

 ## Q8 - What is the difference between td and th?

+'td' and 'th' both represent table cells, but 'td' is general table data and 'th' is the head of a column of data

 ## Q9 - Which tag makes the text appear bigger: h1 or h3?

 ## Q10 - In which situation can you use self closing tags?